School of Music, Theatre, & Dance

 - Alumni successfully pursue graduate work at Indiana University, St. Thomas University, the Cincinnati Conservatory of Music, Boston University, and Vanderbilt University.
 Alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, and Jon McLaughlin enjoy extremely successful careers in their genres.

-Complete the 80-hour Bachelor of Music at AU’s School of Music, Theatre, and Dance.
+Complete the 80-hour Bachelor of Music at AU’s School of Music, Theatre, & Dance.

 Among the classes in the 80 hour major are:

 Voice performance majors can find jobs singing professionally in orchestras, church choirs, touring companies, and more.
-They would also be able to open a studio to teach private voice lessons.
-Students can also continue their education in graduate school.
+They are also able to open a studio to teach private voice lessons, or they can continue their education in graduate school.
 Our alumni have attended schools such as Miami University, Indiana University, Boston University, and others.